simonborer/teaching-tools/uivision/README.md

 ### Get Assignments TODOs

 - Blackboard will sometimes kick you back to the Assignments page, but inconsistently.
 Not sure how to get back to the next assignment.
-- There are two reasons to pause the script:
+- Having to resume the script is annoying.
+There are two reasons to pause the script:
 	1. I believe there's a bug in UI.Vision (I've seen similar bug reports), causing the double-click of the "Grade Next Item" button.
 Doesn't seem to be an issue in get-assignments-fast, but mitigated by the pause in get-assignments.
 	2. Adding student names to assignments - doing this with automation requires an extra module, I think, to interact with the system save dialog.
 There may be a workaround, but requires investigation.